General Terms and Conditions | mobi-click

 6. Retention of title

-7. Liability for defects (warranty)
+7. Warranty for defects (liability for defects)

 8. Liability

-9. Applicable Law
+9. Applicable law

 10. Alternative dispute resolution

-1) Scope
+1) Scope of application

-2) Conclusion of the contract
+2) Conclusion of contract

 2.3 The seller can accept the customer's offer within five days,